Research group

 Research and development of palliative care

-• Development of human-centred services throughout the continuum of palliative care.
+• Development of person-centred services throughout the continuum of palliative care.

 3